bigwiv/Biopython-cn/chr6.rst

 The final part of this chapter is about our command line wrappers for common multiple sequence alignment tools like ClustalW and MUSCLE.

-6.1??Parsing or Reading Sequence Alignments
+6.1  Parsing or Reading Sequence Alignments
 -------------------------------------------

 We have two functions for reading in sequence alignments,